Learn how to breathe while running to reduce shortness of breath and pain

 How To Breathe When Running

-The ideal way to breathe is in and out through the nose (check out day 7 of The Big Exhale online breathing coursefor more info on nasal breathing).
+The ideal way to breathe is in and out through the nose (check out day 7 of Breathe Right & Reduce Your Stress online breathing course for more info on nasal breathing).
 But when you start running your body needs more oxygen to fuel muscles and expel carbon dioxide generated during exercise.

 This often causes us to switch to mouth breathing.
 As your fitness increases, you will be able to stay breathing through the nose before feeling the need to switch to mouth.